mrahhal/css-theming/Setup.md

 setTheme('[theme-name]');
 ```

-This of course can be in response to a button click for example, that the user clicks on to choose what theme he wants to activate.
+This can be handled in response to the user selecting a theme from a list of available themes for example.

 ---